 What is the Stanford chronic disease self-management programme?

 The Stanford Chronic Disease Self-Management Programme (CDSMP) is an evidence-based programme based on more than 25 years of research that is used in more than 25 countries around the world.
 The programme is now available in multiple languages in Aotearoa New Zealand, including te reo Māori, Samoan, Tongan and Hindi.

-The course consists of two and a half hour sessions, for six weeks.
-These are held during the day, evening or weekend to suit local groups and are held in clinics, community centres, churches and marae.
+The programme a 6-week course for 2½ hours a week.
+These sessions are held during the day, evening or weekend to suit local groups and are held in clinics, community centres, churches and marae.

-Workshops are facilitated by two trained leaders, one or both of whom are peer leaders (non-health professionals) with long-term health conditions themselves.
-This means they really know what it is like to live with the day to day challenges some health conditions bring.
+Programme workshops are led by two trained leaders, one or both of whom are peer leaders.
+Peer leaders are non-health professionals with long-term health conditions.
+They know what it is like to live with the day-to-day challenges some health conditions bring.

 - ways to deal with problems such as frustration, fatigue, pain and isolation